github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 {% note %}

-**Note**: A `CNAME` file will not automatically add or remove the custom domain.
+**Note**: A `CNAME` file in your repository file does not automatically add or remove a custom domain.
 Instead, you must configure the custom domain through your repository settings or through the API.
-For more information, see "[Managing a custom domain for your GitHub Pages site](/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain)" and [the PAGES API reference documentation](/rest/pages#update-information-about-a-github-pages-site).
+For more information, see "[Managing a custom domain for your GitHub Pages site](/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain)" and the [Pages API reference documentation](/rest/pages#update-information-about-a-github-pages-site).

 {% endnote %}